Which place is cheaper, Oslo or Bratislava?

 Backpackers come from all over to visit Bratislava.
 The city offers an affordable and unique alternative to some of the larger and well known cities that are nearby.
 There are a couple of hostels and some affordable hotels that will help you keep your expenses down.

-Plenty of backpackers visit Oslo.
+Oslo is a good city to visit for backpackers.
 Notoriously expensive, this city does have some hostels, but it can be a bit challenging for those on a budget.
 Because many backpackers avoid the area due to the costs, it can be challenging to meet other backpackers.

-Public transit in Oslo is top-notch.
+Oslo has a great public transit system.
 The system includes buses, trams, undergrounds, local trains, and ferries.

 It is easy to get around Bratislava on foot.
 One of the best ways to experience the city is to walk around.
 The old town is also a large pedestrian zone.